rsdoiel/antenna/planet.md

 date: 2025-06-12, from: United Nations, Top Stories

-Two counties in the Upper Nile State of South Sudan are sliding into famine, the Food and Agriculture Organization (FAO) warned in a new report released Thursday.&nbsp;
+Two counties in the Upper Nile State of South Sudan are sliding into famine, the Food and Agriculture Organization (FAO) warned after a new update was released on Thursday from the UN-partnered food security classification system, the IPC.&nbsp;

 <br>